 - Container ramps for easier wheelchair access

 Space Saving in a Small Home

-The key to having an effective space in a small home is to have flexibility, and this is something that a shipping container has in buckets.
+The key to having an effective space in a small home is to have flexibility, and this is something that a storage unit has in buckets.

-The most important thing is that a shipping container provides you with an area of open space.
+The most important thing is that it provides you with an area of open space.
 There are no nooks and crannies that take up a lot of space, what with it being an empty rectangular building block, meaning that you can fit more in there and play around with the design a bit more.

 You can get smaller versions of furniture, fold-away tables and chairs, and add in as much storage space as possible to keep things out of the way.
-You can also make use of the high cube versions of the shipping containers for extra height and more vertical space.
+You can also make use of the high cube versions for extra height and more vertical space.

-If you are needing a small house, then converting a shipping container is the perfect solution.
+If you are needing a small house, then converting a unit is the perfect solution.
 They give you the flexibility that you need for a small home, are the ideal shape, and can be easily adapted to give you everything you need to make it habitable.